PlumpAlbert/rescuetime-analytics/README.md

 2. Save it to:
     - C:\\Users\\%username%\\.rescuetime (on Windows)
     - ~/.local/share/rescuetime.key (on Linux and Windows)
+    - any other path.
+Pass this path as the `-k` parameter to the script
 3. Install dependecies via pip:
 ```bash
 pip install --user colorama requests